marjaco/robotlibrary/README.md

-# Robotlibrary for raspberry pi pico
+# Robotlibrary for Raspberry Pi Pico
 ## Project description
 This is a library written in micropython for robots based on the Raspberry Pi Pico.
 The follwing sensors / parts can be used with this:
 + ultrasonic sensor